Izear Luster „Ike“ Turner was born in Clarksdale on November 05, to Beatrice Cushenberry and Isaiah Luster Turner.

 Tina’s older sister Ruby Alline Selico passed away in September.

-Children Beyond, the successor of the Beyond album, contains prayers from the six greatest religions, performed by Tina, Regula, Dechen and 30 children.
+Children Beyond, the successor of the first Beyond album contains prayers from the six greatest religions, performed by Tina, Regula, Dechen and 30 children.

 In April, Tina is the cover girl of the German Vogue edition.
 With 73, she is the oldest cover girl ever and looks stunning.
 On July 21, she gets married with her long-time partner Erwin Bach in Zurich.
 Earlier that year, she became a Swiss citizen.

 Just in time for Valentine's Day, the new compilation Love Songs hits UK #30.
 In June, the third album from the Beyond project, Love Within, makes #21 in Germany and #7 in Switzerland.
 Tina contributes the two wonderful gospel songs „Amazing Grace“ and the self-penned „I’m A Motherless Child,“ which was already recorded by Ike & Tina for the album Outta Season in 1969.

 On December 16, Tina was in London working on her stage musical.
 She stated via Twitter: „I asked myself what’s next?
 I knew I was finished with stage performance - all of me had changed.
 But this is big and in order to make it as good as possible I must be involved“.

 On October 17, Tina announced at the Launch Party of TINA The Musical that Adrienne Warren will be playing the role of Tina Turner in the upcoming musical.
 Tina is guest at the Jonathan Ross tv show on October 28 to promote the musical about her life.
 It’s the first full length interview from her after „Oprah’s Next Chapter“ in 2013.

 The fourth Beyond album Awakening Beyond was released November 10, with Tina speaking the spiritual message.